ternaustralia/cmrset-examples/tds-examples/python/README.md

 docker build -t tern/download_aet:v2 .
 ```

-### Pulling the Container
+### Pulling the Container from GitHub Packages

-The latest version of this container is also published to GitHub Packages.
+The latest version of this container is also published in the docker registry on GitHub Packages.
 To pull this docker container locally you can issue the following command:

 ```shell
 docker pull ghcr.io/ternaustralia/cmrset-examples:main